thefreshvince/starter/readme.md

 ClassNames | Description
 --- | ---
-.v-center | Vetically centers content (flexbox alternative) within a container with with a height and width. (does not work in something with height or width of 0 and container needs to be positioned relative/absolute/fixed)
+.v-center | Vetically centers content (flexbox alternative) within a container with with a height and width. (does not work in something with height or width of 0 and container needs to be positioned relative/absolute/fixed).
-.show-on-mobile | Hides the element on desktop resolutions .hide-on-mobile | Hides the element on mobile resolutions .ul-reset | Resets the UL elements
+.show-on-mobile | Hides the element on desktop resolutions.
+.hide-on-mobile | Hides the element on mobile resolutions.
+.ul-reset | Resets the UL elements.
+.li-inline | Inlines the LI elements.
+To be applied on the UL element.
-.flr | Floats to the right
+.flr | Floats to the right.
-.fll | Floats to the left
+.fll | Floats to the left.
-.clearfix | Clears elements relative to eachother
+.clearfix | Clears elements relative to each other.

 ##Variables
 The following are the variables that manipulate the site as a whole.